Ubisoft-potato/kubectl-java/README.md

 ## About The Project

-The kubectl java plugin aims to make you life easier while developing java application with k8s:
+The kubectl Java plugin will make your life easier while developing Java application with k8s:

 * find pods that running java application
 * jvm thread dump (👨🏻‍💻 working now)